Jangjorim (Korean Braised Soy Sauce Beef) with Quail Eggs

 • Water.
 For a braising liquid that’s not too salty.

 • Quail Eggs.
-Typically, hard boiled eggs are included.
+Typically, hard-boiled eggs are included.
 But I prefer quail eggs as their tiny size work better to soak all that rich braising liquid!
 For this recipe, I used Spring Creek Quail Eggs which come from a local Ontario farm.
 I’ve been buying and loving their quail eggs for years!

-1. Boil flank steak.
+1. Boil flank steak in water until tender.

 2. Shred beef into bite-sized strips.

-4. Add shishito peppers and cook until deflated.
+4. Add peppers and eggs.
+Add shishito peppers and cook until deflated.
+Add hard boiled quail eggs.

-6. Cool and serve cold, or room temperature with rice.
+5. Enjoy.
+Serve cold or room temperature with rice.

 How do you eat Jangjorim?
-What do I eat with it?

 FAQ: